|

 - EIRIC:

-Variant of Scottish/Gaelic Oighrig,
+of Scottish Gaelic Oighrig,

 possibly meaning "new speckled